Publications and publication types

 To create a publication from an existing set of documents, follow these steps:

-- Navigate to the root document and click the Properties tab.
+- Navigate to the document that is to be the publication root document, and click the

-- Enter an ID of your choice under Publication ID (usually less than 20 characters).
+- Enter an ID of your choice in the ID field.

 - Unless users have specific instructions to choose a Publication type, ignore this field and let the system assign the default type.